Vakiyama/comm-docs/docs/useRepo.md

    can be come cumbersome quickly.
 2. You may find that your notes become difficult to navigate and keep track with Git if a large amount of files are present at all times.
-To learn how to use this new system, it would be advisable that things are kept as simple as possible.
+To learn how to use this new system, it is best that things are kept as simple as possible initially.

 ## Pulling changes from remote